 External opportunities

 The Faculty Public Engagement team also signpost to external opportunities for PE activity.
-Please also check out the Festivals webpage, to find out more about running a stand at a festival, and what opportunities there are this month.
+Please also check out the Festivals webpages, to find out more about running a stand at a festival, and what opportunities are coming up this year.

 For the most up to date information, please join the Teams site.
 As always, please reach out to us on HLSengagement@liverpool.ac.uk if you take part at these events.
 We would love to know.